Server Error

 The outcome will be a graphical report with your desired data.
 These reports can also be sent over email in PDF format as often as you want so you don't have to log in to the system.

-You will want to flag items based on your own conditions:
+You will want to flag items based on some form of status:

 • when a control expires,